 - As a tester, he identifies lesson learned and best practices

 Scrum Test metrics reporting provides transparency and visibility to stakeholders about the project.
-The metrics that are reported allow team to analyze their progress and plan their future strategy to improve the product.
+The metrics that are reported allow a team to analyze their progress and plan their future strategy to improve the product.
 There are two metrics that are frequently used to report.

 Burn down chart: Each day, Scrum Master records the estimated remaining work for the sprint.
 This is nothing but the Burn Down Chart.
 It is updated daily.

-A burndown chart gives a quick overview of the project progress, this chart contains information like total amount of work in the project that must be completed, amount of work completed during each sprint and so on.
+A burndown chart gives a quick overview of the project progress, this chart contains information like the total amount of work in the project that must be completed, amount of work completed during each sprint and so on.

 Velocity history graph: The velocity history graph predicts the velocity of the team reached in each sprint.
 It is a bar graph and represents how teams output has changed over time.